 In addition to good system upkeep and maintenance, you can strategize on a few things.
 Plant large shade trees on the hot side of your house.
 They’ll absorb a great deal of the sun’s energy, sparing your A/C the work of counteracting it.
 Manage your window blinds religiously, closing them during the hot times and opening during the cool.
 Let your car cool off outside the garage in summer and inside it in the winter.
 And be very attentive to keeping doors and windows shut.

 A fundamental concept of reduced energy consumption strategies is the use of mass transit.
 But for people in rural areas, that’s impossible; if you live four miles from the nearest house, there won’t be a bus coming your way.
 For rural dwellers, then, the focus on energy savings is on vehicle maintenance, efficient trip planning, and choosing to drive efficient vehicles.

 For city dwellers with subways, buses, light rail, and so forth, it’s very easy to meet this goal.
 If you live in a community with reliable mass transit, do your best to use it.

 But you don’t need access to a bus to avoid using your car.
-If you live in a city, walk or ride a bike to those destinations that you can.
+If you live in a city, walk or ride a hybrid bike to those destinations that you can.
 You’ll cut carbon emissions and get the bonus of helping your health.
 Once again, your country cousin can’t walk 23 miles to the store for groceries, but you can make up for that by hoofing it three blocks to work.

 Just as your particular part of the world has a unique dialect, culinary profile, and favorite sport, it also has unique ecological conditions that play a big part in what you can do to help reduce pollution and make the world a cleaner, better place.
 Understanding those characteristics will make you a greener consumer.